bradwestness/bradwestness.github.io/_posts/2020/2020-02-03-lack-rack-plex-nas-part-2.md

 {% include figure.html filename="pcie-x16-riser.jpg" description="This little bugger set me back $200." %}

-Doing some reasearch, I found that you also can't just run a ribbon cable directly from the motherboard, because the riser's have special "security" leads that the motherboard checks for upon boot, and if it's not present, the machine won't POST.
+Doing some reasearch, I found that you also can't just run a ribbon cable directly from the motherboard, because the risers have special "security" leads that the motherboard checks for upon boot, and if it's not present, the machine won't POST.
 Basically this is hardware DRM preventing you from not using Dell's special riser cards that are built specifically for this server.
 Bummer.

 Ultimately, I felt it was worth it because the whole point of this project was to build a solid Plex server and hardware transcoding is definitely part of that, in my opinion.
-But it's definitely an issue with using enterprise-grade hardware for a consumer project like this: if you're not careful you end up needing specialty parts and they don't come cheap.
+But it's certainly an issue with using enterprise-grade hardware for a consumer project like this: if you're not careful you end up needing specialty parts and they don't come cheap.
 A fortune 500 company wouldn't think anything of this extra $200 expense, but it was basically half the cost of the entire server so it took a big bite out of my "cheaper than a Synology DiskStation" argument.
 Caveat emptor and all that.

 ### The Second Setback